Crimes Against Humanity Initiative: Current work

-The Crimes Against Humanity Initiative has entered its fifth and final phase, centered on raising supported for the formal adoption of the proposed treaty among the international community.
+The Crimes Against Humanity Initiative has entered its fifth and final phase, centered on raising support for the formal adoption of the proposed treaty among the international community.

 The U.N.'s Sixth Committee continued the work of the ILC in October 2019, debating the need for a Crimes Against Humanity Treaty, using the ILC's Draft Articles as a basis for consideration.
 The Harris Institute hosted with Germany, Chile, and Korea a side-meeting in New York City on the need for such a convention on October 29, 2019.
 The event was attended by more than 100 delegates, country representatives, members of civil society, and members of the International Law Commission.
 At the Sixth Committee, response to the International Law Commission's work was generally positive.
 Delegates from several states including The Netherlands, Argentina, Italy, and Ireland, among others, endorsed the current proposed convention, with Austria and Belarus calling for a diplomatic conference in Vienna to adopt the proposed convention.

 On November 10, 2019, the U.N.
 Sixth Committee adopted Draft Resolution II on Crimes against Humanity which took note of the International Law Commission's Draft Articles and decided "to include in the provisional agenda of its seventy-fifth session an item entitled 'Crimes against humanity' and to continue to examine the recommendation of the Commission."
 Forty-two states joined a statement from Austria "regret[ing]... that the Sixth Committee was not able to agree on an ambitious and structured approach for ... future deliberations on the recommendation of the ILC to elaborate a convention on the basis of its draft articles."

 In Resolution 187 of December 18, 2019, the General Assembly expressed appreciation to the International Law Commission for its continuing contribution to the codification and progressive development of international law and also took note of the draft articles on crimes against humanity.

 The U.N.
-Sixth Committee will re-visit the topic of crimes against humanity in October 2020.
+Sixth Committee pledged to re-visit the topic of crimes against humanity in October 2020.